 - Weekly virtual tours of the campus, town, and surrounding area

 As a global community, Clemson University is committed to fostering greater communication across the diverse populations on our Campus and in our communities.

-NEW for Summer 2021: CU Teaching English as a Foreign Language (TEFL) Certificate:
+Spring 2022: CU Teaching English as a Foreign Language (TEFL) Certificate: